GLOBAL MARKETS-Stocks buckle, dollar stirs as divided Fed disappoints

 "Nevertheless, markets are priced for basically one outcome here and that is little inflation and no hikes for years to come."

+News the Bank of England had done more work on a possible shift to negative interest rates dunked sterling back under $1.29 again after it lost 3.5% this month following a fresh bout of Brexit chaos.

-The Australian dollar lost 0.4% to $0.7278 AUD=D4, having erased earlier gains made after stronger-than-expected local jobs data.
+The Australian dollar lost as much as 0.4% to $0.7278 AUD=D4, having erased earlier gains made after stronger-than-expected local jobs data.

 The Chinese yuan also dropped about 0.35% to 6.7686 per dollar CNH=D4, stepping back from a 16-month high hit on Wednesday.